-To find out which star level you are, you need to compare and contrast your skills against other ranked athletes.
+To find out which star level you are, you need to compare and contrast your skills against other ranked college athletes.
 Other ways include an evaluation by a third party.
 A good measure of your skill is player statistics to find out whether you match up with a ranked player.
 Go to the college website and you will find player stats for that school.

-After that, you can evaluate your stats and see which athlete comes the closest to your stats.
+After that, you can evaluate your sports stats and see which athlete comes the closest to your stats.
 When you find the specific athlete, then you can just check their stars and get an estimate of where you will stand in the rankings.
-If you have similar stats and achievements to a player in the first team, then that is where you belong.
-Otherwise, if you don’t, you can still look for players in the lower division.
+If you have similar athletic stats and achievements to a player in the first team, then that is where you belong.
+Otherwise, if you don’t, you can still look for players in the lower athletic division.

 Talk to Current College Athletes

 Talking to current college athletes is also a great way to know where you stand.
 Initially, you may be afraid to approach college athletes, but you must have a good relationship with them.
 You should ask about their experience, their training regimen, and their tips on increasing your ranking.
 Conversations with a current athlete that is rich in knowledge can be very beneficial and provide you an edge on the athletic recruiting process.

 Learn about their experiences in college and ask them how they managed their recruitment process.
 You are likely to find out that most athletes can relate to your problems as an aspiring student.

 Did you enjoy this article?
 If so, check out more of our recruiting articles HERE.